mikeal/centerless/README.md

 * Input could be Proof but not all Inputs can be Proof.

-This results in forms of recursion that may previously have appeared to be impossible as they are in-expressable in any system of cryptography that exclusively builds upon its own encoding.
-But anyone familiar with cryptography enough to recognize the power of equivalency should see that one must only entangle the determinism of one system with another to move between statements of equality never intentionally expressed in any of the original encodings.
+This results in forms of recursion that may previously have appeared to be impossible as they are not expressable in any system of cryptography that exclusively builds upon its own encoding.
+But anyone familiar with cryptography enough to recognize the power of equivalency should see that one must only entangle the determinism of one system with another to move between statements of equality never intentionally expressed in the original encodings.

 What holds these unions together are the characteristics of each interface and how they interrelate.